sahi-mfg/age_detection_api/README.md

 ## Installation

 1. Clone the repository
-2. Create a virtual environment and install the requirements using the command `python -m virtualenv venv && source venv/bin/activate` and `make install_dependencies`
+2. Create a virtual environment and install the requirements using the command `python -m virtualenv venv && source venv/bin/activate` and `pip install -r requirements.txt`
 3. Run the API using the command `python app/main.py`

 OR